FokiDoki/WireRest/README.md

 ![Jenkins JaCoCo Building status](https://img.shields.io/jenkins/build?jobUrl=http%3A%2F%2Fs2.fokidoki.su%2Fjob%2Fwg_controller_master&style=flat-square&t=1)
 ![Jenkins JaCoCo Tests Coverage](https://img.shields.io/jenkins/coverage/apiv4?jobUrl=http%3A%2F%2Fs2.fokidoki.su%2Fjob%2Fwg_controller_master&style=flat-square)
 ---
 WireRest is a powerful, restful stateless API for Wireguard.
 With built-in caching, it is optimized to work with large configurations.
-You can use both for your small private server and for public high-load applications.
+You can use it both for your small private server and for high-load public applications.
 It is written in Java using Spring Boot and Spring WebFlux.

 ### Features:

 ---

-- Get all peers (Sorting available)
+- Get all peers (sorting is available)
 - Automatically create and add peer
 - Manually create and add peer
 - Delete peer